How to Use DataHawk’s Product Alerting Tool to Monitor Your Listings

 - All– tracks and alerts when any of the changes above occur.

 You can choose as many or as few as you want.
-However, it is essential to be selective; you should understand why you want to apply the template and how it can help you optimize your business strategy.
+However, it is essential to be selective; you should understand why you want to apply the template and how it can help you optimize your business and pricing strategy.

 Examples of How Standard Templates Can Be Useful